-Whenever possible WMI likes to be receptive to requests to educate those showing an interest in our field efforts.
-During the 2014-2015 season such interest was made known through the Sublette County Conservation District (SCCD), which arranged for local students to visit the shop and learn about upper air soundings, and even to participate in the release of a weather balloon (Figure 5).
+WMI finds value in providing community outreach and educational presentations regarding aspects of the weather modification activities taking place in the field.
+During the 2015-2016 season, WMI collaborated with the Sublette County Conservation District (SCCD), which arranged for local students to visit the shop and learn about upper air soundings, and even to participate in the release of a weather balloon.